Go Ad-Free

 Q. My doctor is cool with anything reasonable that I want to try.
 So when I asked for a scrip for Armour Thyroid instead of the levothyroxine (Levoxyl) I’ve been taking for years, he agreed.
 I have been on Levoxyl ever since my thyroid was removed to treat Graves’ disease.

-I’m on Medicare and my insurance denied it because it is not FDA approved.
+I’m on Medicare and my insurance denied it because the FDA has not approved it.
 It’s inexpensive, so I paid cash for it, just $20.

 My poor daughter, who has hypothyroidism due to Hashimoto’s, asked her endocrinologist and the reaction was swift.
 “NO!
 I don’t prescribe Armour to anyone I care about.
 Tell your mother not to take it.”